sunjesse/Segmentation-Toolbox-for-Medical-Imaging/README.md

 # Segmentation-Toolbox-for-Medical-Imaging
-A PyTorch codebase template for medical imaging segmentation developed by Jesse Sun from Dr. Bo Wang's lab.
+A PyTorch codebase template for medical imaging segmentation developed by Jesse Sun from Dr. Bo Wang's lab at UHN.

-This template codebase was derived from the codebase used for the work `HAUNet: Hyper-Dense Attention U-Nets for Interpretable
-Medical Imaging Segmentation` (preprint coming soon) by Jesse Sun and Bo Wang from UHN.

 We made this codebase public to speed up the development of machine learning research in healthcare.